AshridgeTechnologies/elemento/stories/Editor Tools.md

 - Tools can be imported from a URL
 - General Help tool is pre-populated and imported from Elemento studio site
+- Multiple tools can be open at the same time
-- Tool stays active even if closed or replaced
+- Tool stays active even if closed or switch to another tab

 Technical
 ---------